-3.6.4 Task 3: Comply with Initial Test/Evaluation Notification Requirements
+3.6.4 Task 3: Comply with Initial Test/Evaluation Notification Requirements scheduled to begin.

-Notification of intent to conduct a Performance Test and/or CMS Performance Evaluation must be submitted at least 60 days before the Performance Test or Performance Evaluation is scheduled to begin.
 The Administrator will likely request that the applicable site-specific plan(s) be submitted with the notifications.
 This allows the Administrator to review and approve the plan(s) and to have an observer present during the test and/or evaluation.
 The notification shall describe in detail: